dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 year, month, day, and hour, which is the first template seen here.
 (*2019052100*)

-Inside this directory we will see that there are four Ensemble members.
+Inside this directory we will see that there are four ensemble members.
 But only two will be run for the use case.

 So let's check the first ensemble member and see if we’ve got files.